RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Tonitto v Bassal (1992) 28 NSWLR 564
       - Two documents:
         - 1. An option to purchase land signed by the purchasers, but not sellers; and
-        - 2. A letter sent by the solicitor for sellers that referred to the “option” and the “option agreement” (signed by purchasers’ agent).
+        - 2. A letter sent by the solicitor for sellers that referred to the "option" and the "option agreement" (signed by purchasers' agent).
       - The letter from the sellers did not refer to the actual option document.
-      - Purchasers wanted to enforce the option: had to link the letter with seller’s signature to the unsigned option.
+      - Purchasers wanted to enforce the option: had to link the letter with seller's signature to the unsigned option.
     - Documents could be linked in two ways:
-      - 1. “Option” and “option agreement” in the letter were an implied reference to the option document.
+      - 1. "Option" and "option agreement" in the letter were an implied reference to the option document.
-      - 2. “Option” and “option agreement” were references to a transaction: could take evidence on that transaction to identify if other documents related to it existed:
+      - 2. "Option" and "option agreement" were references to a transaction: could take evidence on that transaction to identify if other documents related to it existed:
         - Harvey v Edwards Dunlop & Co Ltd (1927) 39 CLR 302.
     - Elias v George Sahely & Co [1983] 1 AC 646
       - Oral agreement to sell land.
 Two documents:
-        - 1. Letter from purchaser’s solicitor confirming the contract.
+        - 1. Letter from purchaser's solicitor confirming the contract.
-          - Enclosed a cheque for the deposit “in respect of the sale and purchase”;
+          - Enclosed a cheque for the deposit "in respect of the sale and purchase";
-        - 2. A receipt sent by the solicitor for seller “being deposit on property ... agreed to be sold by George Sahely & Co.
-B'dos Ltd”.
+        - 2. A receipt sent by the solicitor for seller "being deposit on property ... agreed to be sold by George Sahely & Co.
+B'dos Ltd".
 - CONSEQUENCES
   - CONVEYANCING ACT 1919 (NSW), s 54A
     - 54A Contracts for sale etc of land to be in writing
       - 1) No action or proceedings may be brought upon any contract for the sale or other disposition of land or any interest in land, unless the agreement upon which such action or proceedings is brought, or some memorandum or note thereof, is in writing, and signed by the party to be charged or by some other person thereunto lawfully authorised by the party to be charged.
-  - “NO ACTION OR PROCEEDINGS MAY BE BROUGHT”
+  - "NO ACTION OR PROCEEDINGS MAY BE BROUGHT"
     -
   - VARIATION / TERMINATION
     -  How may parties vary or terminate a contract that must comply with s 54A to be enforceable?